Mobile Asset Management: Tough and Getting Tougher

 In addition, mobile asset management, when viewed from a performance perspective, can warn of potential problems before they have an enterprise-wide effect.
-For example, if a particular device-and-operating system combination has shown excessive downtime for one line-of-business (LOB), other LOBs using the same device combination can be watched closely for similar performance issues.
-In this example, the knowledge isolated from one part of the organization’s mobile experience can benefit other parts of the enterprise as well.
+For example, if a particular device-and-operating system combination has shown excessive downtime for one line of business (LOB), other LOBs using the same device combination can be watched closely for similar performance issues.
+The knowledge isolated from one part of the organization’s mobile experience can benefit other parts of the enterprise as well.
 Preventive intervention can reduce downtime for the entire mobile ecosystem.

-Managed Mobile Service providers (MMS) offer a unique value to enterprises eager to better understand their mobile ecosystem’s performance.
-Because MMS providers, such as Stratix, provide Mobile Lifecycle Management and Mobile Help Desk services across a wide and diverse array of device manufacturers, they have a unique ability to consolidate all mobile device and mobile services data.
-As a result, MMS providers can offer a single pane of glass enterprise-wide to show how mobility is performing. itrac360™ from Stratix is an enterprise-wide visibility and management system that works across multiple mobile device manufacturers to provide insights and analytics on mobile devices, applications, users and managed services in real time.
+Managed Mobile Service Providers (MMSPs) offer a unique value to enterprises eager to understand their mobile ecosystem’s performance better.
+Because MMSPs such as Stratix, provide Mobile Lifecycle Management and Mobile Help Desk services across a wide and diverse array of device manufacturers, they have a unique ability to consolidate all mobile device and mobile services data.
+As a result, MMSPs can offer a single pane of glass enterprise-wide to show how mobility is performing. itrac360™ from Stratix is an enterprise-wide visibility and management system that works across multiple mobile device manufacturers to provide insights and analytics on mobile devices, applications, users, and managed services in real-time.

 To learn more, visit our itrac360 product page.